The New America: Musical style and lyrics

 The album was initially titled The Last Word, before being changed to The New America as a large number of people thought the band was breaking up.
 The album marks a departure for the band, as some of the songs are personal, rather than political in nature, and more optimism is employed.
 Topics range from singer Greg Graffin's recent divorce to his past growing up as a punk kid in the early '80s.
-Apart from Brett Gurewtiz's guest contribution, it is the only Bad Religion album solely written by Graffin.
+Apart from Brett Gurewitz's guest contribution, it is the only Bad Religion album solely written by Graffin.

 Production

 The New America was recorded from October to December 1999 at Victor's Barn, Kauaʻi, Hawaii and produced by Todd Rundgren.
 Rundgren had been one of the musicians Greg Graffin looked up to while growing up.
 However, working with Rundgren proved to be a disappointment to the band and especially Graffin, because they did not get along well with each other.
-Graffin however would later write in his book, Anarchy Evolution, that although Todd Rundgren was difficult to work with, they remain friends to this day.
+Graffin however would later write in his book, Anarchy Evolution, that although Rundgren was difficult to work with, they remain friends to this day.
+Graffin reflected on the recording of The New America with Rundgren in an even more positive light in his 2023 memoir Punk Rock Paradox, calling it a "great experience."

 Release

-The New America was released on May 9, 2000 and is the last Bad Religion album distributed via Atlantic Records to date.
-The release of The New America marked the band's fulfillment of their four-album contract with Atlantic Records, allowing the band to reconvene with former band-mate, Brett Gurewitz, for their next album, 2002's The Process of Belief, released on Epitaph Records.
-Shortly after the album's release, a music video was made for "The New America", which features two children playing with action figures of the band.
+The New America was released on May 9, 2000, and is the last Bad Religion album distributed via Atlantic Records to date.
+The release of The New America marked the band's fulfillment of their four-album contract with Atlantic Records, allowing the band to reconvene with former band-mate Brett Gurewitz for their next album, 2002's The Process of Belief, released on Epitaph Records.
+Shortly after the album's release, a music video was made for "New America", which features two children playing with action figures of the band.
 The band promoted it with a supporting slot for Blink-182, and appeared on The Late Late Show with Craig Kilborn and Core Culture.
 In March 2001, the band toured South America, supporting Biohazard for two of the shows.

 Reception

 The New America peaked at number 88 on the Billboard 200 album chart.
+Author Dave Thompson, in his book Alternative Rock (2000), wrote that working with Rundgren "opens the band's already wide-screen sound into a whole new dimension of sonic insanity."

 Track listing

 Personnel

+Adapted from the album liner notes.